charlotterchtr/dabih-python-package/README.md

 ### Dabih Python Package

-A CLI Tool to interact with the API of the Dabih data storage platform  published by the Spang Lab (https://github.com/spang-lab/dabih).
+A Command Line Interface tool to interact with the API of the Dabih Data Storage platform published by the Spang Lab (https://github.com/spang-lab/dabih).

+The dabih python package allows you to upload, download, search and list files from the Dabih Data Storage platform, directly from the command line.

 #### Installation

-**Install from Pypi:**
+**Install from PyPI:**

 ```bash
 pip install dabih